keylime/enhancements/7_multi-tenancy.md

 What is out of scope for this enhancement?
 Listing non-goals helps to focus discussion and make progress.
 -->

+Separate data view controls (such as logs) will not be present in the verifier with this change.
+This would require a significant refactor of how the verifier operates and therefore requires its own enhancement.

 ## Proposal